sdx0112/Chinese-Topic-Modelling/README.md

 In this work:
 - For `GPT-4`,  I tested [zero-shot learning and few-shot learning](GPT-FewShot-Test.ipynb).
 The accuracy of zero-shot learning is `87.5%` and that of few-shot learning is `79.2%`.
 - For `ChatGLM2-6B`, I tested [zero-shot learning, few-shot learning](Google_Colab/ChatGLM2_6B_zero_shot_vs_few_shot.ipynb), and [P-tuning](Google_Colab/ChatGLM2_6B_P_Tuning_v2.ipynb).
 The accuracy of zero-shot learning is `12.5%` and that of few-shot learning is `8.3%`.
-The accuracy of P-tuning is `58.3%`, which is a significant improvement.
+The accuracy of P-tuning is `58.3%`.
+It is worth noting that P-tuning exhibits a significant improvement in accuracy compared to both zero-shot and few-shot learning.

-The reason that the performance decreased from zero-shot learning to few-shot learning could be that the sample data is very small.
+The decrease in performance from zero-shot learning to few-shot learning can potentially be attributed to the limited size of the sample data used in the latter approach.

-Due to the quota limitation of OpenAI API, I can only produce a small sample set using [`GPT-4` model zero-shot learning](GPT-4%20Zero%20Shot%20Paragraph.ipynb).
+Due to the quota limitations of the OpenAI API, I was only able to generate a small sample set using [`GPT-4` model zero-shot learning](GPT-4%20Zero%20Shot%20Paragraph.ipynb).
-Moreover, if the data contains sensitive information which cannot be sent to OpenAI API, open-sourced models will be the only choice.
+In cases where the data contains sensitive information that cannot be sent to the OpenAI API, utilizing open-sourced models becomes the only viable option.
 To classify the topic for entire dataset, [ChatGLM2 with P-tuning](Google_Colab/ChatGLM2_6B_P_Tuning_v2.ipynb) is applied to the paragraph-level content `data/all_para.csv` and titles `data/title_topic.csv`.

 Sometimes LLMs do not follow the prompt to pick a topic from pre-defined list.
 In this task, we map the new topic to one of the pre-defined topics in the following steps: